 - Increased music skills including composition, performance, vocabulary

-- Understanding of the value of collaboration and co-operation
+- Greater understanding of the value of collaboration and co-operation

 - Increased levels of confidence and self-esteem